serokell/blog-posts/untyped-lambda-calculus/article.md

 An evaluation strategy is a rule that defines which redexes are reduced and in what order.

-The simplest approach is to reduce redexes in any random order until there's nothing left.
+The simplest approach is to reduce redexes in any arbitrary order until there's nothing left.
 This approach is called _full beta-reduction._
 But it has some issues.
-For instance, you might get different results depending on the reduction order.
+For instance, you might get different intermediary results depending on the reduction order.

 So it's better to reduce in a specific order.
 There are multiple ways to approach this.